Summarization Programs: Interpretable Abstractive Summarization with Neural Modular Trees: Experiments

 \subsection{RQ1 Results: Can \search{} Represent the Summarization Process?}

-Our first set of experiments is aimed at answering our first research question (as discussed in \cref{sec:search_algo}) where the goal is to analyze how well the Summarization Programs identified by \search{} represent the human-written summaries.
-Here, we answer whether \search{} can produce summaries similar to human summaries.
+Our first set of experiments is aimed at answering our first RQ (as discussed in \cref{sec:search_algo}) where the goal is to analyze how well the Summarization Programs identified by \search{} represent the human-written summaries.
 We consider two variants of \search{} -- (1) \search{} Top-1 in which each module generates only one output, and (2) \search{} where each module generates Top-5 outputs (via beam search) and one with the best R-L is chosen.

-\paragraph{Evaluation Metrics.} To measure similarity, we compute ROUGE~\citep{lin-2004-rouge} scores\footnote{We use the Huggingface implementation of ROUGE at \url{https://github.com/huggingface/datasets/blob/main/metrics/rouge/rouge.py}.} between the summaries generated by the \search{} Summarization Programs and the gold summaries.
-Moreover, we also compute the factuality of the searched summaries with respect of the gold summaries using a state-of-the-art factuality metric, QuestEval~\citep{scialom2021questeval}.
-Note that while factuality metrics are typically computed against the source document, RQ1 requires us to evaluate how factual the \search{} summary is to the reference summary (that the SPs are aiming to reproduce).
+\textbf{Evaluation Metrics.} We use ROUGE to measure similarity between the \search{} summaries and the human summaries.
+We also compute factuality of the \search{} summaries with respect of the gold summaries using a SOTA factuality metric, QuestEval~\citep{scialom2021questeval}.
+Note that while factuality is typically measured against the source document, RQ1 requires us to evaluate how factual the \search{} summary is to the reference summary (that the SPs are aiming to reproduce).